schmittnieto/schmittnieto.github.io/_posts/2024-10-19-azure-stack-hci-day2.md

 Welcome back to the [Chronicloud Series](/blog/chronicloud-series/)!
 If you've been following along, you should now have a fully provisioned **Azure Stack HCI DemoLab**.
 In the previous article, [Azure Stack HCI DemoLab](/blog/azure-stack-hci-demolab/), we took you through the process of setting up Azure Stack HCI in a clean environment, highlighting the steps necessary to bring your infrastructure online.
 But provisioning is just the beginning!

-Now that your HCI environment is up and running, it's time to explore the essential **Day 2 Operations**—the next steps that will bring your infrastructure to full functionality.
+Now that your HCI environment is up and running, it's time to explore the essential **Day 2 Operations**, the next steps that will bring your infrastructure to full functionality.
 These are the critical actions required after your deployment to ensure that your environment is secure, performant, and ready for production workloads.
 Whether you’re preparing to deploy virtual machines (VMs), Azure Virtual Desktop (AVD), or Kubernetes clusters, this guide will help you configure and activate all the necessary features.

 In addition to setting up networking and management tools, we'll also cover the important task of **downloading and configuring VM images** required for VM workloads and AVD.
 These images are essential for deploying VMs and ensuring that Azure Stack HCI is ready to handle Windows Server workloads from the Azure Marketplace.